 There’s perhaps no piece of health (or life) advice more universally accepted than “wear sunscreen.”
 And yet, it’s actually a whole lot more complicated than those two simple words might imply.
 Sure, sunscreen helps shield you against skin cancer and other harmful effects of the sun, but the truth is that not all sunscreens are created equal — and some might be seriously harmful to your health.
+In this guide, we look at the dangers of certain products and how to choose a natural or at least more natural sunscreen for you and your loved ones.

 altered reproductive function in males and females